alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 ---
 ## Executive Summary
 ### Primary Goal
-Identify the top YouTubers from Mexico in 2024 to determine which influencers would be best suited for running successful marketing campaigns throughout the rest of the year.
+Identify the top YouTubers from Mexico in 2024 to determine which influencers are best suited for running successful marketing campaigns throughout the rest of the year.

 ### Solution
-Develop a dashboard to offer insights into the top Mexican YouTubers in 2024, showcasing their **subscriber count, total views, total videos**, and **engagement metrics**.
-This tool will support the marketing team in making informed decisions about which YouTubers to collaborate with for their campaigns
+Develop a dashboard to provide insights into the top Mexican YouTubers in 2024, showcasing their **subscriber count, total views, total videos**, and **engagement metrics**.
+This tool will support the marketing team in making informed decisions about which YouTubers to collaborate with for their campaigns.

 ### Key Findings